 Explore the Work of NYBG Scientists

-With more than 7.8 million preserved specimens, the William and Lynda Steere Herbarium is the second largest herbarium in the world and the largest in the Western Hemisphere.
-This special exhibition in the Ross Gallery celebrates the Steere Herbarium as the centerpiece of the Garden’s botanical research program, and a priceless resource for scholars from around the world.
+With more than 7.8 million preserved specimens, the William and Lynda Steere Herbarium is the largest herbarium in the Western Hemisphere.
+This special exhibition in Ross Gallery celebrates the Steere Herbarium as the centerpiece of the Garden’s botanical research program, and a priceless resource for scholars from around the world.
 Through this exhibition, learn some of the many ways that Garden scientists are working to study and save the plants of the world.

 Programs & Classes

 Take part in talks, tours, and workshops with expert scientists and Herbarium staff.

 Entwined: Plants, Exploration, and Our Future

 Exploration has been at the core of the Garden’s mission since its founding—and is more urgent now than ever in the face of global environmental change.
 This symposium focuses on the vital role exploration plays in understanding the entwined relationships of plants to the well-being of humans and ecosystems, and the challenges for sustaining those relationships over time.